nordic-institute/X-Road/src/BUILD.md

 # Building X-Road

 Running the X-Road software requires Linux (Ubuntu or RHEL).
 As a development environment, only Ubuntu (>=16.04, 20.04 recommended) is currently supported.
 It should be possible to use some other Linux distribution for development, but the instructions and helper scripts assume Ubuntu.
+Alternatively the software can be built entirely inside docker containers (see below) making the build host distribution agnostic but also a bit slower.
 If you are using some other operating system (e.g. Windows or macOS), the easiest option is to first install Ubuntu into a virtual machine.

 **Tools**

+*Required for deb/rpm packaging and/or building in Docker*
+* Docker

-*Required for building*
+*Required for building natively (without Docker)*
 * OpenJDK / JDK version 8
 * Gradle
 * JRuby and rvm (ruby version manager)